mjgs/routes-builder/Readme.md

       }
     };

-  You can have as many handler functions in a file as you want.
+  Middleware modules also export a javascript objects containing functions, you can have several in one file and/or have many files.

-  Middleware are defined as regular javascript objects, you can have several in one file and/or have many files, middleware.js looks like this:
+  middleware/middleware.js:

     module.exports = {
       middleware1: function (req, res, next) {